proyecto-ciudades-del-futuro/modulo-estaciones-backend/readme.md

 ```
 ### Station entity Fields
-- **id** (String): The unique identifier of the station must follow this pattern > a string that begins with 'station_' followed by a sequence of numbers.
-The first digit must not be a 0. example: station_1
+- **id** (String): The unique identifier of the station follows this pattern > a string that begins with 'station_' followed by a sequence of numbers.
+The first digit must not be a 0. example: station_1 (handled by the server)
 - **type** (String): This is always "Station" for stations. (handled by the server)
 - **description** (Object):
   - **type**: "String" (added by the server)